 African Greys are known for being more intelligent than most parrots, and Echo is no exception.
 Echo is Dad’s bird and Echo views Mom as competition for Dad’s affection, and seeing the jealousy in action can be quite amusing.
 Imagine an African Grey copying a woman’s voice on the phone, complete with saying “Hello”, laughing, then saying a bunch of gibberish that doesn’t make sense, laughing again, and then saying “Goodbye” and that sums up Echo’s imitation of Mom.

-Tink, our dog, is almost nine years old and is Timothy’s (our second oldest) dog.
-She is an excellent watch dog (usually), and has been known to physically bar the door and growl when she see’s someone she doesn’t recognize or doesn’t like.
+Tink, our dog, is almost ten years old and is Timothy’s (our second oldest) dog.
+She is an excellent watchdog (usually) and has been known to physically bar the door and growl when she see’s someone she doesn’t recognize or doesn’t like.

 Everyone (except Mom and Catherine, of course) hates Luthien, our youngest cat.
 She gets into everything, makes messes, and stalks the parrots.
-Oddly enough, she’s still alive.
-Bast on the other hand is a perfect model of a cat.
+Oddly enough, she’s still around.
+Bast, on the other hand, is a perfect model of a cat.
 He is Dad’s personal favorite as he only sees him once a day, never makes any messes, and is nothing but kindness and compassion towards the parrots.